oyedeyeye/oyedeyeye/README.md

 - 📫 You can reach me via [oyedey\@gmail.com](mailto:oyedey@gmail.com)

+- ⚡ Fun fact 1: ...the only way to justify privilege is by doing hard things...

-- ⚡ Fun fact: ...doing hard things isn't really difficult if only you muster up courage to kickstart.
+- ⚡ Fun fact 2: ...doing hard things isn't really difficult if only you muster up courage to kickstart...

 <!-- Social Media Links -->
 <h3 align="left">Connect with me:</h3>